Chlamydia is a sexually transmitted bacterial infection. It affects both men and women and is spread during sexual

 Early diagnosis and treatment greatly reduce the risk of complications.
 Complications can be prevented with regular screening, or by seeking medical attention as soon as symptoms appear.

-- Cervicitis - inflammation of the cervix (neck of the womb).
+- Cervicitis: This is an inflammation of the neck of the womb.

-- Salpingitis - inflammation of the fallopian tubes.
+- Salpingitis: This is an inflammation of the fallopian tubes.
 There is a significantly increased risk of ectopic pregnancy.

-- Epididymitis - inflammation of the epididymis, a structure inside the scrotum (sack that holds the testicles).
+- Epididymitis: This is an inflammation of the epididymis, a structure inside the scrotum.
 Signs and symptoms include red, swollen, and warm scrotum, testicle pain, and tenderness.

-- Reiter syndrome (men and women) - a chronic type of inflammatory arthritis.
-This can include arthritis, conjunctivitis (inflammation of the eyes), and inflammation of the genital, urinary, and gastrointestinal systems.
+Reactive arthritis is a possible complication of chlamydia and can affect both men and women.
+It is a chronic type of inflammatory arthritis.
+This can include arthritis, conjunctivitis, and inflammation of the genital, urinary, and gastrointestinal systems.